How to become

 College

-You can do a teaching qualification at college.
-Qualifications include:
+You could do a teaching qualification at college, such as:

 - Level 5 Diploma in Education and Training

-- Level 5 Diploma in Education and Training with a specialist pathway for teaching literacy, numeracy, English for Speakers of Other Languages (ESOL), or teaching disabled learners
+- Level 5 Diploma in Teaching with a specialist pathway for teaching literacy, numeracy, English for Speakers of Other Languages (ESOL), or teaching disabled learners

-You'll be expected to have experience and a qualification in the subject you want to teach.
+Employers will expect you to have experience or a qualification in the subject you want to teach.

 Entry requirements